It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

-The Bank of Thailand (BOT, the country’s central bank) focuses on strengthening the Thai financial system to serve the economy through fundamental technological improvement.
-The payment systems and infrastructure are critical to all businesses and economic activities.
+The Bank of Thailand (BOT, the country’s central bank) regulates the banking sector and payment infrastructure.
 Many innovative financial platforms have been introduced to the market, which aim to facilitate online payments through mobile phones.
-According to the BOT, Thailand has launched a regulatory system to support the development of new financial innovations and prevent financial tech companies from jeopardizing financial systems or the economy.
 In April 2021, the BOT and the Monetary Authority of Singapore jointly announced the linkage of their respective national payments systems (PromptPay and PayNow) in a first-of-its-kind scheme to facilitate cross-border transactions.
 The BOT is also piloting its Central Bank Digital Currency (CBDC).

 Foreign Exchange Controls

-Thailand uses a managed-float exchange rate regime by which the value of the baht is determined by market forces, allowing the currency to move in line with economic fundamentals.
+Thailand uses a managed-float exchange rate regime.
 The Bank of Thailand regularly intervenes in the market to prevent excessive volatility and achieve economic policy targets that include preventing the baht from growing too strong or too weak against the currencies of Thailand’s major trading partners.
 The Bank of Thailand prohibits baht-denominated lending to non-residents where there are no underlying trade or investment activities by the borrower in Thailand.